nanthagabriel/nanthagabriel/README.md

 ---

 🎬 Fun Fact!
-While I’m transitioning now to Data Science, I’ve acted in numerous films.
-Including some featured on Netflix and several that have won film festival awards.
-The storytelling and problem-solving skills I honed as an actor are now shaping how I approach data science nad my eductation.
+Before diving into Data Science, I spent years acting in films, including several featured on Netflix and earning recognition at film festivals.
+The skills I developed in storytelling and problem solving as an actor are now shaping how I approach data science.
+Let’s just say, I’m bringing a creative and narrative driven mindset to everything I plan to build and analyze.

 ---